KenLauLab/pCreode/README.md

 Note: For Mac users, Cairo may or may not be installed.
 If you have problems plotting, you need to install Cairo.
 Please follow the instructions in this [link](http://macappstore.org/cairo/).

+*** Some Mac users have experienced issues installing igraph, [here](http://igraph.org/python/#pyinstallosx) is a link to instructions for a direct install on a Mac

 ### Installation for Windows

 The problem with p-Creode installation on a Windows machine is with the python-igraph package, where there seems to be a bug in the setup.
 Hence, additional steps must be taken.